stevegt/statecraft/README.md

 # statecraft
-state machine generator; generates Go code and graphviz dot files
+State machine generator that generates Go code and graphviz dot files from a simple DSL.

+See example/ for a (probably overly complicated) demo which includes two communicating state machines.